Undergraduate Course Catalog 2015-2016

-Budapest, Hungary: Spring term program focusing on modern Hungarian and Central European history and culture at Corvinus University.
+Budapest, Hungary: Spring-term program focusing on the humanities, and modern Hungarian and Central European history and culture at Corvinus University.

 Faculty Director: Stephen Trzaskoma, email@example.com, (603) 862-3648, 306 Murkland Hall.

-Ascoli Piceno, Italy: Summer, semester, or full-year study in the humanities and social sciences at the UNH-in-Italy campus.
+Ascoli Piceno, Italy: Summer, semester, or full-year study in the humanities, social sciences, and Italian language and culture at the UNH-in-Italy campus.

-Granada, Spain: Fall or spring semester study in Spanish and other disciplines at the Centro de Lenguas Modernas of the University of Granada.
+Granada, Spain: Spring semester study in Spanish and other disciplines at the Centro de Lenguas Modernas of the University of Granada.